MicrosoftDocs/power-automate-docs/articles/minit/process-hub.md

 ---
-title: Explore the home page in minit
+title: Explore the home page in the Process Mining desktop app
-description: Learn how to use the home page so that you can get started using minit.
+description: Learn how to use the home page so that you can get started using the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm